Shuyan98/Shuyan98.github.io/index.md

 # Biography

+I am currently a Postdoctoral Research Associate in Department of Engineering at University of Cambridge, working with Prof. <p><b><a href="http://www.eng.cam.ac.uk/profiles/ib340">Ioannis Brilakis</a></b></p>.
+My role is to lead a work package of BIM2TWIN project, funded by European Commission H2020.
+I am broadly interested in computer vision and machine learning.
+My current research focuses on representation learning, point cloud processing and transfer learning.

 In 2022, I got my doctor's degree in the Department of Automation at Tsinghua University.
-I was advised by Prof. <a href="http://ivg.au.tsinghua.edu.cn/Jiwen_Lu/"> Jiwen Lu </a>, Prof. <a href="http://www.au.tsinghua.edu.cn/info/1110/1583.htm"> Jie Zhou </a> and Prof. <a href="https://www.sigs.tsinghua.edu.cn/lx/"> Xiu Li </a>.
-Currently I am in a transitory stage, and I work as a research associate in Tsinghua University with Prof. Xiu Li.
+I was supervised by Prof. <a href="http://ivg.au.tsinghua.edu.cn/Jiwen_Lu/"> Jiwen Lu </a>, Prof. <a href="http://www.au.tsinghua.edu.cn/info/1110/1583.htm"> Jie Zhou </a> and Prof. <a href="https://www.sigs.tsinghua.edu.cn/lx/"> Xiu Li </a>.

-I am broadly interested in computer vision and deep learning.
-My current research focuses on video retrieval, multi-modal learning, representation learning, unsupervised learning and transfer learning.

 # News

+2022-11: 1 paper on transfer learning was accepted by <a href="https://aaai.org/Conferences/AAAI-23/">AAAI'23</a>.

 2021-6: 1 paper on video hashing was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=76">IEEE TCSVT</a>.